sftcd/openssl/doc/designs/ech-api.md

 ### Split-mode handling

-ECH split mode involves a server that only does ECH decryption and then passes on the inner CH to another TLS server that actually negotiates the TLS session with the client, based on the inner CH content.
-The function to support this simply takes the outer CH and returns the inner CH and SNI values (allowing routing to the correct backend) and whether or not decryption succeeded.
+ECH split-mode involves a front-end server that only does ECH decryption and then passes on the decrypted inner CH to a back-end TLS server that negotiates the actual TLS session with the client, based on the inner CH content.
+The function to support this simply takes the outer CH, indicates whether decryption has succeeded or not, and if it has, returns the inner CH and SNI values (allowing routing to the correct back-end).

-This has been tested in a PoC implementation with haproxy, which works for nomimal operation but that can't handle the combination of split-mode with  HRR as haproxy only supports examining the first (outer) CH seen, whereas ECH + split-mode + HRR requires processing both outer CHs.
+This has been tested in a PoC implementation with haproxy, which works for nomimal operation but that can't handle the combination of split-mode in the fact of HRR, as haproxy only supports examining the first (outer) CH seen, whereas ECH + split-mode + HRR requires processing both outer CHs.
+(In other words, the utility of this API ought be considered unproven.)

 ```c
 int SSL_CTX_ech_raw_decrypt(SSL_CTX *ctx,